websanco/liferay-learn/docs/dxp/latest/en/building-applications/tooling/reference/using-the-bootstrap-3-compatibility-layer-in-liferay-7-4.md

 @import '@liferay/bs3-bs4-compat/scss/components';
 ```

-If you **do not** require the atlas theme variables, then add this to your project's `src/css/clay.scss` file instead:
+If you **do not** require the atlas theme variables, add this to your project's `src/css/clay.scss` file instead:

 ```css
 @import 'clay/base';